MDP43140/SuperFreezZ_Next/README.md

 	+ Don't stop apps that plays media (based on Greenify)
 		- Properly working (bug media player still says playing even if its removed or paused)
 	+ Detects apps downloaded from F-Droid (installed from F-Droid, signed by F-Droid)
+	- Detects apps that has accesibility service turned on (i thought this isnt possible until i saw news that another bank app can detect usage of accessibility services of individual apps)
 + Label to section off app lists.
 + (Actually working) non-root accesibility method
 	+ Fixed stuck when force stop button is disabled in ColorOS